mrezasoltani/mrezasoltani.github.io/_pages/Course/starter.md

 ---
-title: "Welcome to "All You Need in Machine Learning" Course"
+title: "Welcome to All You Need in Machine Learning course"
 classes: wide
 ---